COVID-19 On-Campus Work Information for Students

 Student workers who are in a high risk group (such as being immunocompromised) for COVID-19 may seek accommodations in the workplace.
 Students seeking disability-related accommodations (regardless of relation to COVID-19) for student work positions should contact Kate Walford at email@example.com or by making an appointment to begin the process.

-Departments are currently developing return-to-campus plans which encompass faculty, staff, and student workers, which include social distancing and face covering requirements.
-On-campus work must be in adherence to the same return to work and public health measures as outlined for staff, which includes but is not limited to:
+On-campus student work must be in adherence to the same return to work and public health guidance as outlined for staff, which is subject to change based on public health guidance.
+This includes but is not limited to:

 - Six feet of physical distance is required at all times on campus, indoors or outdoors.
 In departments where proximity to others is part of the work, a protocol for maintaining six feet of distance is required.